 picture of nerve supply in the thigh and leg

-Meralgia paraesthetica is caused by pressure on the lateral femoral cutaneous nerve at the front of the pelvis.
-Compression of this nerve can occur from weight gain, pregnancy, wearing tight belts or clothing, or surgery to the front of the hip.
+Meralgia paraesthetica is pressure on the lateral femoral cutaneous nerve at the front of the pelvis, from weight gain, pregnancy, tight belts or clothing, or hip surgery.
+It causes burning pain in the outer thigh, often with numbness and pins and needles, and the pain never crosses to the inner thigh.

 Femoral nerve entrapment